-Safe Gardening with Dogs and Cats: 12 Common Garden Plants Poisonous to Pets
+Safe Gardening with Dogs and Cats: Common Plants Poisonous to Pets

 I watched my lab one day as she explored the peas.
 She has seen me pick a pea pod and eat it.
 I then fed one to her.
 She loved it!
 The next day, I went out to the garden to find her eating the entire pea patch in one sitting.
 I guess she had developed a taste for gardening.

 As I looked around the garden, I knew that protecting my vegetable garden was hopeless, but that protecting her from poisonous plants was essential.
 I researched which garden plants could cause her harm and I was shocked by the results.
-Not only is the list long, but so many of these plants poisonous to pets are common in home gardens.
+Not only is the list long, but so many of these plants poisonous to pets are common in home gardens and households.

 While the term “poisonous plants” makes us think of rushing a comatose animal to the vet, many poisonous plants will only cause digestive upset or have an unpleasant flavor that will help the animal learn that not everything tastes as good as fresh garden peas.